-Land North of Baldock is allocated for 2,800 homes in total with 2,500 of these anticipated to be completed by 2031.
+\ Land North of Baldock is allocated for 2,800 homes in total with 1,400 of these anticipated to be completed by 2031.
 The higher number is used in the total allocated sites.
 The lower number is used in the total allocated, completed and permitted 2011-2031

-- 13.20 The town's current employment areas are relatively modest.
+- 13.16 The town's current employment areas are relatively modest.
 In part this is due to the town's close proximity to the major employment area east of Letchworth Garden City.
-This Plan proposes extending the current small employment area on Royston Road into a larger business park to take advantage of the good location close to the junction with the bypass and within reasonably close proximity of the railway station and town centre. - 13.21 In order to help deliver additional local jobs in the District in combination with residential development over the plan period, policy SP3 identifies that 19.6 hectares of employment land should be allocated at Baldock.
+This Plan proposes extending the current small employment area on Royston Road into a larger business park to take advantage of the good location close to the junction with the bypass and within reasonably close proximity of the railway station and town centre. - 13.17 In order to help deliver additional local jobs in the District in combination with residential development over the plan period, Policy SP3 identifies that 19.6 hectares of employment land should be allocated at Baldock.
 Given the site's location adjacent to the A505 it provides an ideal location for employment development and it is considered this will allow for future growth over the plan period.

-Ref Employment allocations and site-specific policy criteria Hectares New employme ent allocation Policy BA10 Royston Road 19.6 A masterplan to be secured prior to the approved to the approved to the detailed matters; val of any Ensure access arrangements control HGV moven vehicles towards the A505 rather than through Ba Address existing surface water flood risk issues, i run-off through SUDs or other appropriate solution • • Landscaping to enhance the ecological value corridor and reinforce a defensible Green Belt the east; Undertake Contaminated Land Preliminary Ris Assessment, particularly in relation to current agricultural use; Provide adequate mitigation measures for noise a the railway line and for any potential employment relation to Clothall Common; Retaining framed views of St Mary's Church fr beyond the site; om within and Archaeological survey to be completed prior to de and velopment; Use of green roofs on buildings in order to cre harsh urban-rural transition to the Green Belt side of this allocation.
-Designated em ployment areas BE1 Bondor Business Centre 2.5
+Ref Employment allocations and site-specific policy criteria Hectares New employm nent allocation Policy BA10 Royston Road 19.6 A masterplan to be secured prior to the appro detailed matters; oval of any Ensure access arrangements control HGV me direct vehicles towards the A505 rather than t Baldock; Address existing surface water flood risk issues, including any run-off through SUDs or other appropriate solution; Landscaping to enhance the ecological value of the railway corridor and reinforce a defensible Green Belt boundary to the east; Undertake Contaminated Land Preliminary Risk Assessment, particularly in relation to current and historic agricultural use; Provide adequate mitigation measures for noise associated with the railway line and for any potential employment activity in relation to Clothall Common; Retaining framed views of St Mary's Church f and beyond the site; rom within Archaeological survey to be completed prior to development; and Use of green roofs on buildings in order to create a less harsh urban-rural transition to the Green Belt on the eastern side of this allocation.
+Designated employment areas BE1 Bondor Business Centre 2.5 BE2 Royston Road 3.3